 Headaches and whiplash should be treated at the source and, fortunately, there are many different forms of treatment to alleviate the symptoms of an automobile injury.

-Chiropractic care can help both treat and prevent chronic headaches and migraines.
-The majority of head pain symptoms generally originates from spinal misalignments, improper posture, and reduced spinal mobility as a result of direct injury or an underlying condition.
-Also, the muscles surrounding the cervical spine may at times develop poor contraction patterns, or scar tissue between the layers of the muscle that could also cause head pain.
+Chiropractic care can help both treatments and prevent chronic headaches and migraines.
+The majority of head pain symptoms generally originate from spinal misalignments, improper posture, and reduced spinal mobility as a result of direct injury or an underlying condition.
+Also, the muscles surrounding the cervical spine may at times develop poor contraction patterns or scar tissue between the layers of the muscle that could also cause head pain.
 Many of these complications can improve with chiropractic treatments on the spine, specifically focusing on the neck and upper back.

 Finally, preventing headaches can simply be accomplished by staying active.
 However, while resuming back to any physical activities, keep in mind to avoid participating in exercises that could aggravate any injuries or conditions that caused the headaches or migraines in the first place.

 The information herein on "Headaches?" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.